franRappazzini/p2p/README.md

 1. **Seller** deposits tokens into an escrow account
 2. **Buyer** makes the fiat payment off-chain
 3. **Buyer** marks the escrow as paid
-4. **Seller** signs a message off-chain and sends the signature to the **Buyer**
+4. **Seller** releases the tokens to the buyer after confirming the fiat payment
-5. **Buyer** calls the program with the signature to release the tokens (program verifies validity)
-6. If there are issues, either party can create a dispute
+5. If there are issues, either party can create a dispute

 The program includes: